History of Pakistan (1947–present): 1999–2007: Third military era (Musharraf–Aziz)

-2008–Present: Fourth democratic era
+2008–2019: Fourth democratic era

 Prime Minister Gilani headed a collective government with the winning parties from each of the four provinces.
 Pakistan's political structure was changed to replace the semi-presidential system into a parliamentary democracy.
 Parliament unanimously passed the 18th amendment to the Constitution of Pakistan, which implemented this.
 It turns the President of Pakistan into a ceremonial head of state and transfers the authoritarian and executive powers to the Prime Minister.
 In 2009–11, Gillani, under pressure from the public and co-operating with the United States, ordered the armed forces to launch military campaigns against Taliban forces in the north-west of Pakistan.
 These quelled the Taliban militias in the north-west, but terrorist attacks continued elsewhere.
 The country's media was further liberalised, and with the banning of Indian media channels Pakistani music, art and cultural activities were promoted at the national level.

 In 2010 and 2011 Pakistani-American relations worsened after a CIA contractor killed two civilians in Lahore and the United States killed Osama bin Laden at his home less than a mile from the Pakistan Military Academy.
 Strong US criticism was made against Pakistan for allegedly supporting bin Laden while Gillani called on his government to review its foreign policy.
 In 2011 steps were taken by Gillani to block all major NATO supply lines after a border skirmish between NATO and Pakistan.
-Relations with Russia improved in 2012, following a secret trip by the foreign minister Hina Khar.
+Relations with Russia improved in 2012, following a secret trip by the foreign minister Hina Rabbani Khar.
 Following repeated delays by Gillani in following Supreme Court orders to probe corruption allegations he was charged with contempt of court and ousted on 26 April 2012.
 He was succeeded by Pervez Ashraf.

 After the parliament completed its term, a first for Pakistan, elections held on 11 May 2013 changed the country's political landscape when the conservative Pakistan Muslim League (N) achieved a near supermajority in the parliament.
-Nawaz Shareef became prime minister on May 28.
+Nawaz Sharif became prime minister on May 28.
 In 2015, the China-Pakistan Economic Corridor was initiated.
 In 2017, the Panama Papers case resulted in the disqualification of Sharif by verdict of the Supreme Court.
 Shahid Khaqan Abbasi became Prime Minister afterwards until mid 2018.
 The PML-N government was dissolved after completion of the parliamentary term.

 General elections were held in 2018 which saw the coming of PTI for the first time in the government.
-Imran Khan was elected Prime Minister with Arif Alvi, Khan’s close ally, as president.The Federally Administered Tribal Areas were merged with the neighbouring Khyber Pakhtunkhwa province in 2018.
-In 2020, COVID-19 pandemic spread across the country.
-In April 2022, Khan became the country's first prime minister to be removed from office through a no-confidence motion in Parliament.
-On 11 April 2022, Pakistan’s parliament elected Shehbaz Sharif, head of the Pakistan Muslim League-Nawaz (PML-N) party and the younger brother of Nawaz Sharif, as the country’s new prime minister to succeed Imran Khan.
+Imran Khan was elected Prime Minister with Arif Alvi, Khan's close ally, as president.
+The Federally Administered Tribal Areas were merged with the neighbouring Khyber Pakhtunkhwa province in 2018.

+During Khan's tenure several new policies were implemented including strict austerity measures, promises to uproot corruption, increased tax collection and a rise in social welfare programs.
+Khan's government oversaw a rapid V-shaped recovery of Pakistan's economy which grew significantly between the years 2018 and 2022.